dickidarmawansaputra/nubia-m2/README.md

 ### Installing

-Step by step series of examples that tell you how to get a development env running
+Step by step to installation

-1. Install Nubia M2 Chinese ROM Via Nubia Recovery
+1. Install Nubia M2 chinese ROM via Nubia Recovery
-2. Activated Developer Mode in M2 Chinese ROM and Enable **USB DEBUGGING AND UNLOCK OEM**
+2. Activated Developer Mode in Nubia M2 Chinese ROM and Enable **USB DEBUGGING AND UNLOCK OEM**
 3. Install Minimal ADB and Fastboot
-4. Connect USB Smartphone to Computer
-5. Copy or Paste TWRP Recovery Image to Minimal ADB and Fastboot Folder Installation
+4. Copy or Paste TWRP Recovery Image to Minimal ADB and Fastboot Folder Installation

 ```
 C:\ Program Files (x86)\Minimal ADB and Fastboot
 ```

-6. Run as Administrator Minimal ADB and Fastboot
+5. Run as Administrator Minimal ADB and Fastboot

 ```
 cmd-here.exe
 ```

-7. Connect your Android device to the PC.
+6. Connect your Android device to the PC.
 Type the following into the command window to boot your device into bootloader/fastboot mode

 ```
 adb reboot bootloader
 ```

-8. Once your device boots into bootloader mode, type this into the command line
+7. Once your device boots into bootloader mode, type this into the command line

 ```
 fastboot flash recovery twrp-3.2.3-0-NX551J.img
 ```

-9. Once TWRP is successfully flashed on your device, type this final command to reboot your device.
+8. Once TWRP is successfully flashed on your device, type this final command to reboot your device.

 ```
 fastboot reboot
 ```

-10. Enter TWRP Mode and Flash to Install Lineage OS 14.1
+9. Enter TWRP Mode to Flash Lineage OS 14.1 ROM

 ```
-Power button + volume up
+power button + volume up button
 ```

-8.
+10. Done!

 ## Authors

 * **Dicki Darmawan Saputra** - *Initial work* - [dickidarmawansaputra](https://github.com/dickidarmawansaputra)